technomancy/bussard/Contributing.md

 in `ship/init.lua`, and `data/src/config` for a usage example.
 The commands which the non-flight modes bind are typically defined in `ship/editor.lua`.

+## Data and Mods

+Theoretically, replacing the `assets`, `data`, and `doc` directories would give you a different game using the Bussard engine.
+Try to keep anything specific to the worlds and story of Bussard in these directories, and everything elsewhere should be agnostic, dealing only with the engine.

 ## License